-The School of education comprising some 700 students, offers undergraduate and graduate studies.
-The program for graduate studies grants its students with an M.A in Educational Counselling.
-The undergraduate studies culminate in a B.A. in education in two tracks: Education, Society and Community; and Teaching and Learning.
+The School of Education, comprising some 700 students, offers undergraduate and graduate studies.
+The program for graduate studies grants its students an M.A in Educational Counselling.
+The undergraduate studies culminate in a B.A. in Education in one of two tracks: Education, Society and Community or Teaching and Learning.

 The School of Education is unique in the Israeli academic landscape due to the integration between education, society and community on the one hand, and provision of professional tools needed to educate and nurture our future generations, on the other hand.
-Our program is based on core courses that provide a profound research-based theoretical knowledge in all aspects of education and on a myriad of up to date practical theories and techniques on the various issues that constitute the universe of contents of education and community.
+Our program is based on core courses that teach research-based theoretical knowledge covering all aspects of education as well as providing exposure to many current practical theories and techniques.

-In addition, we provide our students, in our dynamic campus, with a wide package of services in various areas including financial and career counselling and a center for career development.
+In addition, we provide our students with a wide variety of services in various areas including financial and career counselling and a center for career development.
 The faculty, combining academic excellence with outstanding practical experience, come from leading research, social, and educational organizations.
-Our school thus comprises a collaborative community of faculty and students dedicated to improving lives and expanding opportunities through the comprehensive study and effective practical experience with education.
+Our school thus comprises a collaborative community of faculty and students dedicated to improving lives and expanding opportunities through the comprehensive study and practical experience with education.

 Dean of the School of Education

 Ignorance is not a virtue.
-Education is vital for a flourishing society whose members cooperate to create a fair and inclusive life for all and where individuals and communities of different cultures can achieve self-fulfillment and concurrently contribute to the general good of the public.
+Education is vital for a flourishing society whose members work together to create a fair and inclusive life for all, where individuals and communities of different cultures can achieve self-fulfillment and concurrently contribute to the general good of the public.
 Indeed, education is the most pressing issue of our time, and research-based education, practice and policy have the power to create a more just and prosperous society.